Classification of Two Dimensional Topological Crystalline Superconductors and Majorana Bound States at Disclinations

 The first two equations arise from the fact that states having $\hat{r}_4$ eigenvalues of $\Gamma _{1,3}$ ($\Gamma _{2,4}$) at the fixed point $\Gamma$ have $\hat{r}_2=\hat{r}_4^2$ eigenvalues of $i$ ($-i$), which is precisely the allowed $\hat{r}_2$ eigenvalue $X_1$ ($X_2$) at the $X$ point.
 Now, we look at relations that reduce the number of required invariants, as follows: \begin{enumerate}[(i)] \item The total number of occupied states is constant over the Brillouin zone, which implies

 or, in terms of the invariants defined above

-\item Since $\hat{r}_n$ is a constant operator, its spectrum is the same at any of the rotation fixed points in the Brillouin zone.
-Therefore, since any state can be built from trivial bands with band inversions, the total number of states over both unoccupied and occupied bands having a particular rotation eigenvalue is the same at any of its fixed points.
-Since we have a total of 4 eigenvalues for $\hat{r}_4$ and 2 eigenvalues for $\hat{r}_2$, this relation can be captured in six equations, four equating the number of states with the same eigenvalue at the 4-fold fixed points $\Gamma$ and $M$, and two equating the number of states with the same eigenvalue at the 2-fold fixed points $\Gamma$ and $X.$ However, PH symmetry reduces the number of necessary equations to three, because the PH operator sends a state in an occupied band and with rotation eigenvalue $\Pi^{(n)}_p$ to an unoccupied band while changing its rotation eigenvalue to its complex conjugate $\Pi^{(n)*}_p.$ Thus, for example, $\#M_1$, which counts the number of occupied states with eigenvalue $e^{i \pi /4}$, also counts the number of unoccupied states with eigenvalue $e^{-i \pi /4}$ (see Fig.~\ref{fig:eigenvalues_PH}).
+\item $\hat{r}_n$ is a constant operator; therefore, its spectrum is the same at any of the rotation fixed points in the Brillouin zone.
+Since any state can be built from trivial bands with band inversions, the total number of states over both unoccupied and occupied bands having a particular rotation eigenvalue is the same at any of its fixed points.
+This relation can be captured in six equations, four equating the number of states with the same eigenvalue at the fourfold fixed points $\Gamma$ and $M$, and two equating the number of states with the same eigenvalue at the twofold fixed points $\Gamma$ and $X.$ However, PH symmetry reduces the number of necessary equations to three, because the PH operator sends a state in an occupied band and with rotation eigenvalue $\Pi^{(n)}_p$ to an unoccupied band while changing its rotation eigenvalue to its complex conjugate $\Pi^{(n)*}_p.$ Thus, for example, $\#M_1$, which counts the number of occupied states with eigenvalue $e^{i \pi /4}$, also counts the number of unoccupied states with eigenvalue $e^{-i \pi /4}$ (see Fig.~\ref{fig:eigenvalues_PH}).